Drinking Water: Keeping Safe Outdoors

 While water in NZ’s outdoors is often safe to drink, there’s no simple on-the-spot test to find out.
 Even if the water looks clear, it could still be contaminated.
 There are some common-sense ways to reduce your risk, but treating water is the only way you can be absolutely certain it is safe

-Check Land Air Water Aotearoa (LAWA) for information on the water quality of rivers and lakes it monitors.
+Check Land Air Water Aotearoa (LAWA) for general information about water quality for the rivers and lakes it monitors.

-There are a number of different ways to treat water when youre in the outdoors.
+There are a number of different ways to treat water when youre in the outdoors to ensure it's safe to drink .

 You can minimise the risk of getting sick from a natural water source by where and how you collect the water, but there is no guarantee it will be safe unless you treat it with an appropriate method.